 A new installation like a flowerbed or new driveway can raise the ground level and bridge the DPC.
 Essentially this means that your rising damp barrier has been skipped over and the groundwater now has direct access through to the porous building materials straight into your home again.

-Damp proof courses can also be bridged if debri in a cavity wall piles up above the height of the course.
+Damp-proof courses can also be bridged if debris in a cavity wall piles up above the height of the DPC.

 If you cannot identify any of the above but you still have damp problems, then it is more likely that you require another damp proofing service for penetrating damp or condensation treatment.